grafana/AWS_Workshop/lab_2/lab_2_instructions.md

 4. Now you can see the underlying query that makes up this panel - this is PromQL!
 <img width="1664" alt="Screenshot 2023-10-20 at 8 23 00 AM" src="https://github.com/grafana/AWS_Workshop/assets/104938954/c6ef9520-f5fd-44df-ac05-7c1e7bed8328">

-Today the AWS integration has limited capablities and only supports metrics and logs.
+Please note as of today the AWS integration has limited capablities and only supports metrics and logs.
 You would have to leverage another method to ingest traces.
-Additionally all jobs created using the AWS Integration will have a nonconfigurable scrape intervals of 5m minutes.
+Additionally all jobs created using the AWS Integration will have a nonconfigurable scrape intervals of 5 minutes.
 This is under active development, exciting advancements are coming soon!

 ### Part 3: Unified Monitoring with Grafana - The First Pane of Glass
 Grafana can query multiple data sources simultaneously.
 This means you can combine data from various AWS services (like CloudWatch, Elasticsearch, and AWS X-Ray) and other sources (like Prometheus or SQL databases) in a single dashboard for a unified view of your infrastructure and applications.